 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is extremely contagious.

 - Our Museum Store is open with limited capacity.
 Please be especially mindful of other patrons and staff when in this space.

 - All shared surfaces and furniture have been removed from galleries and common areas, including ART&.
 Gallery stools are available in the lobby to those who need them; they will be cleaned by staff after each use.

 - The second-floor gallery space is currently closed.
 The study gallery (renamed Object Lessons) has moved into Gallery 6 on the main level.

 - Visitors are encouraged to access our About the Art Guides and Gallery Maps digitally with QR codes located throughout the Museum if possible.
 Disposable physical self-guided tours and gallery maps will be available in the lobby.

 - Public tours, on-site programs, and other in-person events are currently suspended.
 We will continue to offer high-quality online programming for all on our website so that at-home visitors can remain connected with the Ackland while our pandemic protocols are in effect.

 Terms & Conditions

 The Ackland Art Museum cannot guarantee that any visitor will not contract COVID-19 while on the Ackland’s premises.
-By reserving a ticket and visiting the Ackland, all visitors voluntarily assume all risks related to COVID-19 exposure, since this risk exists in any public setting.
+By visiting the Ackland, all visitors voluntarily assume all risks related to COVID-19 exposure, since this risk exists in any public setting.

 Welcome back to the Ackland!
 We thank you for visiting, and we appreciate your understanding.